alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 ## Devnet

-This section steps through a brand new devnet wallet installation that is airdropped SOL tokens that the SDK swaps to the Ray token using devnet's RAY-USDC pool.
+This section steps through a brand new devnet wallet installation that is airdropped SOL, USDC, and Ray tokens.
+The SDK is then used to swap the Ray token using devnet's RAY-USDC pool.

 ### 1. Wallet Install